aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 ```

-## Maximum Likelihood Tree Esimation Using IQ-Tree
+## Maximum Likelihood Tree Esimation Using IQ-TREE

-1. Run a trial with 1000 bootstraps on the MUSCLE aligned file.
+Summary steps:
+1. Download IQ-TREE for Mac [here](http://www.iqtree.org/#download).
+Downloaded the zipped folder `iqtree-2.2.2.6-MacOSX`.
-   A. Note: m MF signifies the model finder.
-The predicted best fit model for this data was HKY+F+G4
+   A. Use the m MF function to predict the best fit model.
+The predicted best fit model for this data was HKY+F+G4.
+2. Run a trial with 1000 bootstraps on the MUSCLE aligned file.
-2. Run a trial with 5000 bootstraps on the MUSCLE aligned file.
+3. Run a trial with 5000 bootstraps on the MUSCLE aligned file.
 Keep the same model.
-3. Repeat steps 1 and 2 on the ClustalW aligned data.
+4. Repeat steps 1 and 2 on the CLUSTALW aligned data.
-4. The input and output for each trial are detailed below:
+5. The input and output for each trial are detailed below:
-   1. Note: this step was ran on Jackie Lemaire's MacBook Air as the machine.
+   1. Note: this software was ran on Jackie Lemaire's MacBook Air as the machine.
 Commands and choices were specified and input by me, as I was unable to resolve installation issues with the software on my M2 chip MacbookPro.
    2. All output files stored on my machine within the [iq-tree-files](/Users/aimes/Temp/PhyloGen563/data/large_files/iq-tree-files) folder on PhyloGen563 github.

 ### MUSCLE trial with 1000 bootstraps